Crazy Bear (Assiniboine chief): Early life

+Fur trade

 Crazy Bear and others of his tribe participated in the burgeoning fur trade which had reached the high plains.
 The fur trade was originally represented by French traders known as the Coureurs des Bois (or Runners of the Woods) in the 18th and 19th centuries; and later as voyageurs and mountain men in the 19th century.
-Agents of Hudson's Bay Company, the North West Company, and the American Fur Company (AFC), built forts and competing trading posts along the rivers.
-At these facilities, the Native Americans traded furs and buffalo robes for weapons, fabric, trinkets, and whiskey.
+Agents of Hudson's Bay Company, the North West Company, and the American Fur Company (AFC) built forts and competing trading posts along the rivers.
+At these facilities, Native Americans traded furs and buffalo robes for weapons, fabric, trinkets, and whiskey.

-It was at one of these facilities, Ft.
-Union, Dakota Territory, that Crazy Bear honed his negotiation skills.
+It was at one of these facilities in Ft.
+Union, Dakota Territory that Crazy Bear honed his negotiation skills.
 He was known as an honest, loyal and reliable trading partner.
-The agents of the American Fur Company, which ran Ft.
-Union, made numerous journal entries regarding Crazy Bear and his abilities.
-Charles Larpenteur, an agent for the AFC, wrote in his journal in 1842 about another, competing. fur company's attempt to bribe Crazy Bear into switching affiliations.
+The agents of the AFC running Ft.
+Union made numerous journal entries regarding Crazy Bear.
+Charles Larpenteur of the AFC wrote in his journal in 1842 about another competing fur company's attempt to bribe Crazy Bear into switching affiliations.
 He wrote, "Mr. Cotton [an agent from Fort William] invited him into his room and made him a great speech, dressed him up in a splendid military suit, such as had never been brought into the country before, and then laid a two gallon keg of whiskey at his feet.
 Crazy Bear's band was at Union, waiting for his return; but, instead of going directly to them, he went into Mr. Culberson (the AFC agent)'s private room, not very drunk, took a seat, and remained some time without saying a word.
 Mr. Culbertson, surprised to see him so dressed, and thinking that he had lost his chief, was also silent.
 Finally, Crazy Bear broke the ice by saying, 'I suppose you think that I have left our big house.
 No, I am not a child.
 I went below to see the chief who treated me well.
 I did not ask him for anything.
 I did not refuse his presents.
 But these cannot make me abandon this house, where are buried the remains of our fathers, whose tracks are yet fresh in all the paths leading to this place.
 No I will not abandon this house!'
 After which he rose from his seat, and took off his fine fur hat and feathers, which he threw on the floor with all his might; then unbuckled his beautiful sword with which he did the same, and kept on till he had stripped himself of all his fine clothes, without speaking a word.
 When this performance was over, he said to Mr. Culbertson, who stood in great astonishment, 'Take away all these things and give me such as you see fit, and don't think I am a child who can be seduced with trinkets.'
 This Crazy Bear, who was not at all crazy, proved afterward to be the greatest Chief of the Assiniboine."